EsriDevEvents/2021-12345-themed-maps/README.md

 This post proposes a new pattern for supporting themes in ArcGIS.
 Details of the proposal are defined in [Spec.md](./Spec.md), summarized below:

 * Web & mobile maps & scenes are authored with top-level `GroupLayer` entries
   * Each group layer corresponds to a specific theme, and is named as such
   * Contents of each layer should be identical, with the exception of styling/theming
   * Any mapping application can show the full contents of the map without causing problems
   * *Theme-aware* applications will hide the top-level group layers for all but the currently-selected theme
   * *Theme-aware* applications can select a theme automatically
     * Best practice (in general, not specific to ArcGIS) is to always allow user choice
   * The desired 'default' group should be visible by default; all others should be hidden by default
 * The pattern defines `Light`, `Dark`, and `High Contrast` themes
   * Additional themes can be defined (e.g. `Red`, `Solarized`, etc.)
+    * Web map metadata can include properties to identify non-standard themes to use for Light, Dark, and High Contrast modes
   * Maps can define any number of variations; a map supporting `Dark` theme is not required to support `High Contrast`

 Like any pattern-based mapping feature, there are benefits and drawbacks.